zaphosting/docs/docs/vserver-windows-fs-19.md

 ---
 id: vserver-windows-fs-19
-title: "Server: Farming Simulator 2019 Dedicated Server Setup"
+title: "VPS: Farming Simulator 2019 Dedicated Server Setup"
-description: Information on how to install and set up a Farming Simulator Dedicated Server 2019 on your Windows VPS and Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install and set up a Farming Simulator Dedicated Server 2019 on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Farming Simulator 2019
 ---